raweru/modelling-airbnbs-property-listing-dataset-/README.md

 | Random Forest + GridSearchCV     | 81.56             | 0.372                  |
 | Gradient Boosting + GridSearchCV | 85.61             | 0.308                  |

-## Milestone 5: Create a Classification Model

-Again, using just the numeric tabular data, we trained classification models to predict which "Category" each listing falls into.
-All models and functions were created inside classification.py file and models with their hyperparameters and metrics saved in models/classification/ folder.

 ## Milestone 5: Crafting Accurate Classification Models

 Welcome to the fifth and exciting phase of our journey, where we delve into creating classification models.
 In this phase, we build models that can categorize data into different groups, helping you make insightful predictions and informed decisions.

+All models and functions here were created inside classification.py file and models with their hyperparameters and metrics saved in models/classification/ folder.

 ### Understanding Classification Models